 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

 On April 11, the first Japanese soldiers appeared at HQ Company’s encampment.
 Donald was now a Prisoner of War.
 A Japanese officer ordered the company, with their possessions, out onto the road that ran in front of their encampment.
 Once on the road, the soldiers were ordered to kneel along the sides of the road with their possessions in front of them.
 As they knelt, the Japanese soldiers, who were passing them, went through their possessions and took whatever they wanted from the Americans.
 They remained along the sides of the road for hours.

 HQ Company finally boarded trucks and drove to an area just outside of Mariveles.
-From there, they walked to Mariveles Airfield and ordered to sit.
+From there, they walked to Mariveles Airfield and were ordered to sit.
 As they sat, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.
 As they prepared to die, a car pulled up, and a Japanese officer got out of the car and spoke to the sergeant in charge of the detail.
 After talking to the sergeant, he got back in the car and drove off.
 The sergeant ordered the soldiers to lower their guns.